 1. It’s expensive

-It’s true – a quality ERP system doesn’t come cheap.
+It’s true – a high-quality ERP system doesn’t come cheap.
 But the cost savings one provides mean that with the right solution, your ROI could be achieved in as short a timescale as 6 months post implementation.
-The greatest savings are generally seen through significantly improved inventory management and resource savings through streamlined processes and removal of duplicated effort.
+The most significant savings are generally seen through significantly improved inventory management and resource savings through streamlined processes and removal of duplicated effort.

 2. There are resource implications